euc-dev/ws1-sdk-intelligence/docs/Apple/index.md

 - Devices running iOS 16.0 or iPadOS 16.0 or newer.
 - WS1SDK version 25.04.1 or newer is required for the two to interact.
+	- Workspace ONE UEM Console 2402 or later
 - SystemConfiguration Framework
 - CoreData Framework